Everything You Need to Know about THC: the Good, High, and Ugly

-Cannabis is known to improve the length and quality of sleep in patients suffering from insomnia and other sleeping disorders.
+Cannabis is known to improve the length and quality of sleep in patients who have insomnia and other sleeping disorders.
 THC is already known to induce most of the psychoactive effects of cannabis.
 Further studies have shown that the compound could also stimulate the sleep center.
-The drug improves most of the essential parameters in sleep including the time taken to get to sleep, the length of sleep as well as the overall quality of sleep.
+The drug improves most of the essential parameters in sleep, including the time taken to get to sleep, the length of sleep as well as the overall quality of sleep.

 Cannabinoid has been employed to help people relax since time immemorial.
 Numerous studies have backed up this traditional use, showing that cannabis can indeed help with stress.
 Due to the effect of THC on the interaction and processing of information within the hippocampus, it has been shown to help people suffering from PTSD.

 Alongside CBD, THC is known to relieve nausea and vomiting, especially in patients suffering from the side effects of chemotherapy.
 It is thought to elicit this therapeutic effect by binding with the abundant cannabinoid in the gastrointestinal tract.
 For managing nausea and vomiting, THC works best in synergy with CBD.

 Stiffness in the muscles is a common symptom in people with neurodegenerative diseases, especially Multiple Sclerosis.
 Studies have shown that medical marijuana can help relieve symptoms in this category of patients, and THC is thought to play an active role in eliciting this therapeutic effect.
 Sativex is a patented product obtained from medical cannabis and approved in 28 countries for the treatment of painful muscle spasms.
 Sativex contains equal concentrations of THC and CBD.